 Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Suspend Two Supplemental Ambulance Resources This proposal suspends two Advanced Life Support (ALS) supplemental ambulance units by eliminating 6.0 Firefighter positions, 2 per shift, for Medic 91 at Station #1, and 6.0 Firefighter positions, 2 per shift, for Medic 96 at Station #6.
 There is a related non-personnel expenditure reduction totaling \$40,000 for EMS supplies (\$25,000), ambulance transport permits (\$11,000), and EMT and Paramedic licenses (\$4,000).
-(12.00) (1,523,341) (2,253,941) (EMT), budgeted as Firefighter positions.
+(12.00) (751,314) (2,253,941) Each unit is staffed with 1 Paramedic and 1 Emergency Medical Technician (EMT), budgeted as Firefighter positions.
 These units respond to medical calls and are also certified by the County as supplemental ambulances that can be used to transport critically ill or injured patients to the hospital and can augment the private 911 ambulance service in the event of a disaster or system surge.
 With the County responsible for ambulance services, the number of actual transports performed by these units is minimal (4 transports in calendar year 2018 and 11 transports in calendar year 2019; \$10,000 in transport reimbursement received in FY 2019/20).
 The FY 2020/21 budget assumes no revenue for transport services as collections have been inconsistent.
 It is important to note that ALS capabilities will be maintained in the City given that all fire engines and fire trucks are staffed with a minimum of 1 Paramedic.
 In past years, these two supplemental ambulance units have been browned-out on occasions to reduce overtime expenditures and to avoid browning-out a fire engine or fire truck.
 The Fire Department was able to effectively respond to EMS calls without this resource.

-Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Suspend Two Supplemental Ambulance Resources This reduction in service delivery may potentially impact transport of patients if the County ambulance was delayed.
+This reduction in service delivery may potentially impact transport of patients if the County ambulance was delayed.
 These units would also be an important resource in the event of a large-scale disaster, active-shooter, or other multi-casualty incident (MCI) in the County.
 Currently, daily minimum staffing totals 40 sworn personnel per shift.
 This proposal would reduce daily staffing by 4 positions per shift bringing daily minimum staffing to 36.
-There are currently 11 sworn Fire vacancies (10 Driver/Engineers and 1 Battalion Chief).
-If there is not an additional vacancy by the proposal implementation date, this proposal could reduce 11.0 Firefighter positions and move 1.0 Firefighter to the relief pool with an associated reduction in overtime to avoid layoffs.